eduardofischermath/homemade_financial_instruments/ISSUES.md

 There could be options like for example abbreviating some of the keys (for example through another dict) or limiting the floats to a specific number of decimal places.

-Another functionality could be try to make the best representation possible conditioned to setting a limit for the number of columns (i. e. number of chars in each string of the box).

 ## ISSUE #0026py OPEN